learnlatex/learnlatex.github.io/en/lesson-12.md

 we've used `authoryear`, but there is a `numeric` style and many others are also available.

+## Choosing between the BibTeX workflow and `biblatex`

+Even though both the BibTeX workflow and `biblatex` get their input via BibTeX files and can produce structurally similar output in the document, they use completely different ways to produce this result.
+That means that there are some differences between the two approaches that may help you choose which one works best for you.

+In the BibTeX workflow the bibliography style is ultimately decided by a `.bst` file, whose name you give with `\bibliographystyle` command.
+`biblatex` does not use `.bst` files and uses a different system.
+If you are using a template that comes with a `.bst` file or are given a `.bst` file for your project, you must use the BibTeX workflow and cannot use `biblatex`.

+The different approach `biblatex` takes implies that you can modify the output of the bibliography and citation commands directly from your document preamble using LaTeX-based commands.
+Modifications of BibTeX `.bst` styles on the other hand usually require working with these external files and need knowledge of the BibTeX programming language.
+Generally speaking, `biblatex` is said to be easier to customise than the BibTeX workflow.

+In `biblatex` it is generally easier to implement more elaborate citation styles with a wider array of different citation commands.
+It also offers more context-dependent features.
+Roughly speaking this is less interesting for the styles common in many STEM subjects, but becomes relevant for some more complex styles in some areas of the humanities.

+BibTeX can only sort US-ASCII characters correctly and relies on workarounds to provide US-ASCII-based sorting for non-US-ASCII characters.
+With Biber `biblatex` offers full Unicode sorting capabilities.
+Thus `biblatex` is usually a better choice if you want to sort your bibliography in a non-ASCII/English order.

+Having been around for much longer than `biblatex`, the BibTeX workflow is more established than `biblatex`, meaning that many publishers and journals expect bibliographies generated via the BibTeX workflow.
+Those publishers cannot or generally do not accept submmissions using `biblatex`.

+The bottom line is: Check the author/submission guidelines if you are submitting to a journal or publisher.
+If you are given a `.bst` file, you must use the BibTeX workflow.
+If you want a relatively simple bibliography and citation style and only need English US-ASCII-based sorting, the BibTeX workflow should suffice.
+If you need a more complex citation style, non-English sorting or want easier access to citation and bibliography style customisation features, you will want to look into using `biblatex`.

 ## Exercises

 Try out both the `natbib` and `biblatex` examples.
 For `natbib`, you'll need